postcss/autoprefixer/README.md

 # Autoprefixer

-Parse CSS and add prefixed properties and values by [Can I Use](http://caniuse.com/) database for actual browsers.
+Parse CSS and add prefixed properties and values from [Can I Use](http://caniuse.com/) database for actual browsers.

-Write your CSS usual code without prefixes (forget about them at all, Autoprefixer will think for you):
+Write your usual CSS code without prefixes (forget about them at all, Autoprefixer will think for you):

 ```js